rhondene/Codon-Usage-in-Python/README.md

   ******************************************************************************************************
 <b>How to Use</b> :

-1. Download the `Compute_RSCU_gene.pyz` binary from the Compute_RSCU_gene github repo into your project folder containing the input FASTA file.
+1. Copy the `Compute_RSCU_gene.pyz` binary from the `Codon-Usage-in-Python/Compute_RSCU_gene` folder into your project folder containing the input FASTA file.
 2. Open a terminal window (bash, gitbash, powershell, etc) in the same working folder.</li>
 3. Type the following in the terminal, be sure to replace the names of the input and output arguments with your own :</li>